-The FC system comes with a Lenovo PC that already has the Marker software installed.
+The FD system comes with a Lenovo PC that already has the Marker software installed.
 If for any reason the software is uninstalled from the PC or a replacement computer is needed to be obtained, the end user will need to contact FSL support directly to obtain a copy of the software.
 The following covers how to install the software and drivers onto a new laptop or PC:

-- 1. Once the "Marker Software FC" folder containing the software is received, download the entire folder onto the desktop of your laptop/PC. - 2.
-Connect the fiber system to the laptop/PC via the provided USB cable. - 3.
-Turn on fiber system - 4.
-Open the "Marker Software FC" folder located on the desktop. - 5.
-Open the "Marker2.7.6" folder located in the folder that was copied to your desktop. - 6.
-Run the "Marker.exe" application.
+Once the folder containing the software is received, download the entire folder onto the desktop of your laptop/PC.

+Connect the fiber system to the laptop/PC via the provided USB cable.

+Turn on fiber system

+Open the "Software" folder located in the folder that was copied to your desktop.

+Open the "Marker 2.7.6" folder located in the Software folder.

+Run the "Marker 2.7.6.exe" application.

 NOTE: If you are getting a Softdog error, you want to make sure that ALL the files were extracted to your computer properly.
-Open Marker Software FC> Marker 2.7.6> Right click the Marker application and make a shortcut to your desktop.
+Open Software> Marker 2.7.6?
+Right click the Marker application and make a shortcut to your desktop.
 You will then be able to run this shortcut without any issues.

-- 1. The drivers more than likely will not be installed so when the user opens the Marker software an LMC error of "Failed to open Imc driver" and "Can not find a valid Imc driver" will appear.
-Hit OK for both of those errors. - 2.
-From there open the Device Manager to your computer. - 3.
-Under "Other Devices" you should see "USBLMCV2" with an error since the fiber system is still turned on and connected to the computer. - 4.
-Right click "USBLMCV2" and select "Update Driver Software" and then select "Browse my computer for driver software". - 5.
-Select the "Browse..." button to search your computer for the driver and then follow this path: Desktop/Marker Software FC/ X64AMD\LmcV2u and select OK.
-That will load the driver and install "Laser Mark Control Board V2 [USB]. - 6.
-Close the Device Manager as well as the Marker software and reopen the Marker software with the fiber laser still turned on and connected.
+The drivers more than likely will not be installed so when the user opens the Marker software an LMC error of "Failed to open Imc driver" and "Can not find a valid Imc driver" will appear.
+Hit OK for both of those errors.

+From there open the Device Manager to your computer.

+Under "Other Devices" you should see "USBLMCV2" with an error since the fiber system is still turned on and connected to the computer.

+Right click "USBLMCV2" and select "Update Driver Software" and then select "Browse my computer for driver software".

+Select the "Browse..." button to search your computer for the driver and then follow this path: Desktop/Fiber Software and Manual/ Fiber Driver and select OK.
+That will load the driver and install "Laser Mark Control Board V2 [USB].

+Close the Device Manager as well as the Marker software and reopen the Marker software with the fiber still turned on and connected.
 You should no longer receive any errors.

-Remember to turn on the fiber system and connect to the computer via the provided USB cord prior to running the Marker software.
-Marker will automatically search for the fiber system as the laser acts as a dongle for the software.
-Without the laser Marker will run in demo state.
-If you see "Demo-version only for evaluation" then you need to close the software, ensure the laser is on and connected, and then run the software.
+Some FD models will have the laser controller installed into the PC tower directly.
+If the controller is installed into the PC tower and the computer malfunctions or needs to be replaced, contact tech support.